 What is the Gut Microbiome?

-Your ‘gut microbiome’ is made up of the trillions of microorganisms and their genetic material that live in your intestinal tract.
-These microorganisms, mainly comprising bacteria, are involved in functions critical to your health and wellbeing.
-These bacteria live in your digestive system and they play a key role in digesting food you eat, and they help with absorbing and synthesising nutrients too.
-Gut bugs are involved in many other important processes that extend beyond your gut, including your metabolism, body weight, and immune regulation, as well as your brain functions and mood.
-There are many factors that influence the type and amount of bacteria we host and although most of us belong to a certain ‘enterotype’ – similar to having a certain blood type – each person has a unique bacterial footprint.
+Your ‘gut microbiome’ is made up of the trillions of microscopic organisms called ‘microbes’, their genetic material, and their byproducts in your intestinal tract.
+These microbes, mainly comprising bacteria (but some cool viruses, fungi, and protozoa too!), are involved in functions critical to your health and wellbeing.
+They live in your digestive system and they play a key role in digesting food you eat, and they help with absorbing and synthesising nutrients too.
+Gut microbes are involved in many other important processes that extend beyond your gut, including your metabolism, body weight, and immune regulation, as well as your brain functions and mood.
+There are many factors that influence the type and amount of bacteria we host and although our microbiomes may be similar to those we live with, or those with similar health concerns, research has shown each person has a unique microbial footprint – to the point that even identical twins are microbially unique.

 How does the Gut Microbiome Develop?

-Your gut began to populate with bacteria very early in life.
+Your gut began to acquire microscopic hitchhikers very early in life.
 Indeed, some research suggests that this begins while we are still in the womb.
-When you’re born, there are many factors that influence the types of bacteria that will live and flourish in your gut – the genetics and health of your parents, whether you are delivered vaginally or by caesarean, and if you’re breast or bottle-fed.
+When you’re born, there are many factors that influence the types of microbes that will live and flourish in your gut – the genetics and health of your parents, whether you are delivered vaginally or by caesarean, and if you’re breast or bottle-fed.
 As you grow, there continues to be many things that can shape the bacteria that live in your gut.
 Some of these things are difficult to change, like genetics, stressful events or illness, but some are factors we can modify or control, such as our lifestyle behaviours – particularly what we eat.

 What is a ‘Healthy Gut’?

 At the Food & Mood Centre, we tend to think, based on the existing evidence, that having lots of different, diverse types of bacteria living in our gut is a good thing.
 Such diversity may mean that your gut is in a better position to fight off and resist pathogens.
-Plus, if one strain of bacteria is for some reason unable to do its job, then another similar type can step in and keep things running smoothly.
-We do not yet know how, exactly, to ensure or even to measure a healthy gut microbiome and for now the health of the gut is best measured by how well it is performing its important jobs, rather than a specific prescription of types and amounts of bacteria.
-This means that instead of focusing on a specific type or amount of ‘good bacteria’, you might like to focus on broader behaviours that promote a well-functioning gut microbiome, like eating a healthy diet, having adequate exercise and sleep, and reducing your exposure to stress.
+Plus, if one particular microbe is for some reason unable to do its job, then another can step in and keep things running smoothly.
+We do not yet know how, exactly, to ensure or even to measure a healthy gut microbiome and for now the health of the gut is best measured by how well it is performing its important jobs, rather than a specific prescription of types and amounts of microbes.
+This means that instead of focusing on a specific type or amount of ‘good bacteria’, you might like to focus on broader behaviours that promote a well-functioning gut microbiome, like eating a healthy diet, doing adequate exercise and getting enough sleep, and reducing your exposure to stress.

-In some instances, the gut microbiome becomes imbalanced or disrupted – this is called dysbiosis.
-This can be caused by lots of things, including stress, illness, overuse of antibiotics, or unhealthy eating.
-In fact, diet is the most important modifiable factor affecting the composition of bacteria living in our gut.
-Eating a diet composed many ultra-processed foods, and not having enough healthy whole-foods, appear to compromise the barrier lining our gut.
+We know there are some markers of when your gut microbes are erring on the commensal side of the spectrum or veering toward pathogenicity by looking at their side effects: inflammation, gut barrier integrity, and gastrointestinal symptoms.
 If your gut barrier is weakened, then small particles like bacteria or small bits of food, are able to escape into your bloodstream, where they are marked as intruders and trigger your immune system into action.
 This is known as ‘Leaky Gut’ and there is rapidly expanding evidence for this as a factor in disease.
 Continuous immune activation and the inflammation that goes with it puts us at risk for a range of diseases and can compromise both our physical and mental health.

 What can I do?